alexandretrotel/zed-todo-tree/README.md

 A Zed editor extension that finds and displays TODO-style comments in your codebase using slash commands in the Assistant.

+This extension is maintained as a separate repository at [zed-todo-tree](https://github.com/alexandretrotel/zed-todo-tree) and included as a git submodule in the main [todo-tree](https://github.com/alexandretrotel/todo-tree) repository.

 ## Features

 ### Slash Commands